AI made it dramatically easier for almost anyone to produce competent-looking work.

 - audit trails that let reviewers see what the system did and why

-- workflows designed on the assumption that a user may miss an important error
+- workflows designed on the assumption that a user may miss a serious error

 The answer to the competence gap is not telling people to prompt better.